Practical guide Finance, Risk Management & Fundraising What financial tools does a board need?

 • An annual management letter from the auditors.

-• On 26 April 2023, the Charity Commission published updated guidance on how to manage a charity’s financial activity and use internal financial controls to reduce the risk of loss (CC8).
-It now includes using mobile payments systems and receiving donations of cryptoassets.
+• The Charity Commissions guidance on how to manage a charity’s financial activity and use internal financial controls to reduce the risk of loss (CC8).

 • Regular reviews of bank mandates.